Heather Goldman, Ph.D. – Supervising Child Psychologist

 Alexandra is a psychology student at Columbia University.
 She volunteers as a crisis counselor on the Crisis Text Line and is dedicated to pursuing a graduate degree and career in clinical psychology.
 This summer, Alexandra seeks to combine her two interests, providing support to children and mental health, in a classroom setting.
 She plans to become a child therapist, eager to contribute the skills that she's gained from experiences in mental health and educational settings to the psychosocial internship.
 In her free time, Alexandra spends much of her time experimenting in the kitchen, cuddling with cats, and watching detective shows.

-Nicole Katcher, Emery University Class of 2027
+Nicole Katcher, Emory University Class of 2027

 She/Her

-Nicole Katcher is a rising senior at Emory University majoring in Psychology with a strong interest in child development and evidence-based behavioral support.
+Nicole is a rising senior at Emory University majoring in Psychology with a strong interest in child development and evidence-based behavioral support.
 She has experience working directly with children in classroom settings and conducting cross-cultural research on empathy and social development.
 Nicole is eager to grow through close mentorship and hands-on learning alongside clinicians and educators, and she is excited to contribute to The Quad’s social-emotional learning environment.
 In her free time, she enjoys wheel pottery, photography, journaling, and spending time outdoors.

 Amanda Lee, University of Rochester Class of 2027